 |Regulation No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency (REMIT)|

 The most prominent purposes of the Regulation No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency (REMIT) are the prohibitions - in wholesale energy markets - of:

 - actual or attempted market manipulation.

-This is obviously true, but the vast majority of market participants will at present be seriously engaged in fulfiling other, more bureaucratic parts of this interesting legal instrument.
+Nevertheless, the vast majority of market participants will at present be seriously engaged in fulfiling other, more bureaucratic parts of this legal instrument.

 REMIT imposes obligations on market participants to: